 Gkatzelis et al., 2020; Li et al., 2021; Gkatzelis et al., 2021).
-As the number of chemicals present in the atmosphere continues to increase due to anthropogenic influence (Gibson et al., 2023 and Wang et al., 2024) and changing climate, the number of possible fragments and interferences becomes ever more challenging to deconvolve by mass spectrometry alone.
+As the number of chemicals present in the atmosphere continues to increase due to anthropogenic influence (Gibson et al., 2023 and Wang et al., 2024), the number of possible fragments and interferences becomes ever more challenging to deconvolve by mass spectrometry alone.